Skip to Main Content

 Academic integrity can also be violated by participating in "any behavior that violates the academic policies set forth by the student’s NYU School, department, or division."

-Thus it is important to clarify the extent of ChatGPT's use in the class and specific assignments.
+Thus, it is important for students and faculty to clarify the extent of the use of AI tools in specific classes and assignments.

 TurnItIn